-UXLabs research and development program focuses on human-information interaction; in particular the challenges involved in understanding and modelling the context in which people interact with information and social systems and in developing novel interaction metaphors and technologies that apply that understanding.
+UXLabs research and development program focuses on human-information interaction; in particular the challenges involved in understanding and modelling the context in which people interact with information and social systems and in developing novel interaction metaphors and technologies to apply that understanding.
 Our approach combines theory with experimentation, in analyzing existing practices, building novel interactive technologies and systems, and studying their impact on real users in naturalistic settings.

 Much of our recent work has focussed on the challenges involved in searching, navigating and sense-making within complex information spaces.
 This has three primary facets:

 - investigation of novel methods for extracting structure and meaning from unstructured information sources

 - development of new interaction and visualisation techniques for exploring complex information spaces

 - empirical studies of human information-seeking behaviour, in particular the user experience of exploratory search and knowledge discovery applications.

-We have ongoing research collaborations with a variety of organisations, including City University’s Centre for Interactive Systems Research, Essex University’s Language and Computation Group, and Glasgow University’s Information Retrieval group.
+We have ongoing research collaborations with a variety of organisations, including Sheffield University’s iSchool, City University’s Centre for Interactive Systems Research, Essex University’s Language and Computation Group, and Glasgow University’s Information Retrieval group.

 - L. Azzopardi, C. Wilkie and T. Russell-Rose, “Towards Measures and Models of Findability“.
 SIGIR 2013 Workshop on Modeling User Behavior for Information Retrieval Evaluation (MUBE 2013).

 - Tony Russell-Rose and Tyler Tate, “Designing the Search Experience: the Information Architecture of Discovery“.
 Morgan Kaufmann, December 2012